TheThingSystem/steward/nodewiki/steward/Simple.md

       }
     }

+__READ CAREFULLY:__
+It is imperative that the choice of the _udn_ parameter be both globally-unique and specific to the thing being registered.
+For example,
+if the thing is a PTZ mount for a mobile device, the _udn_ parameter must uniquely identify the PTZ mount, regardless of whatever mobile device is providing the implementation.
+(Think of the _udn_ parameter as the MAC address, and not the IP address, of the thing: the IP address of a thing may change, but it's MAC address never will.)

 When the steward receives the _register_ message, either a detailed result or error response is returned.
 If a result response is returned, it contains a _thingID_ value for each thing,